 This quiet recreational area is perfect for a peaceful walk with beautiful scenery, a bike ride on paved paths, a game of volleyball in the sand, and a picnic with the family.
 Watercraft, not gas-powered, may also be used in the lake.
-Though there are no playgrounds on the premise, kids can get in the water under adult supervision.
-If you plan to get wet, bring towels and extra clothes.
-These waters are shared with ducks, geese, and other birds so not the cleanest (my daughter was not having it, but my son couldn’t get enough of it).
+The water is not swim-friendly.
 Parking is $5, and restrooms and picnic benches are also onsite.

 Location: 2100 Isherwood Way, Fremont

 Don Edwards National Wildlife Refuge

 One of my favorite places in Fremont for a relaxing walk with some splendid views of the mountains, sparkling water quarries, and Dumbarton Bridge.
 It is a good place to bring the kids (though the relaxing part of your journey will be over).
 My children enjoy running across the bridges and getting a close look at the birds and ducks.
 Plus we enjoy learning about the conservation of plants and wildlife.
 Though the paths are not paved, it is still walkable.
 There are plenty of benches for snack time and rest time along the way.
 Parking is free on-site, and restrooms are open.

 The popular Coyote Hills offers a range of trails with flat terrains, making it ideal for families to walk or bike ride while enjoying the bridge views, new blooms, wildlife, and a stunning sunset.
 Since it gets windy along the water, dress in layers.
 Parking in the lot is $5, and $2 for dogs.
 You can also camp nearby at the Dumbarton Quarry Campgrounds.